GMID.CONF(5) File Formats Manual GMID.CONF(5)

 }

-This shows how to set up a reverse proxy: all request for ‘example.com’ will be forwarded to 10.0.0.6 transparently.
-Proxying establish a new TLS connection, so any client-certificates used to connect to gmid(8) cannot be provided to the proxied server as well.
+This example shows how to set up a reverse proxy: all request for ‘example.com’ will be forwarded to 10.0.0.6 transparently.
+Proxying establish a new TLS connection, so any client-certificates used to connect to gmid(8) cannot be provided to the proxied server.

 server "example.com" {